Become An Egg Donor At Shady Grove Fertility

 - Body mass index (BMI) between 18 to 28 (Calculate your BMI)

 - Live or work within 1 hour of one of our full service locations

 The decision to become an egg donor with Shady Grove Fertility is not one to be taken lightly.
-Guidelines are strict and only 3 percent of women who apply to become an egg donor complete the actual egg donation.
+Guidelines are strict in order to ensure the safety of our donors and our prospective egg donor patients.
 Although the process may require time and dedication, the reward for helping a family is immeasurable.

 anonymous egg donation

 The Shady Grove Fertility Egg Donor Program provides two unique features that differentiate us from many fertility or donation centers: anonymous and pre-screened egg donors.
 Even though egg donor candidates are required to submit photos during the application process, sharing adult photos with prospective recipients is not required.
 Egg donors will never meet the recipient or know the outcome of their donated eggs.

 Additionally, we screen our egg donors prior to accepting them into our donor program or uploading them as a potential donor on our registry.
 With this approach, egg donor candidates are compensated throughout the egg donation screening process based on the amount of time and effort they have committed.
 Pre-screening also reduces the issue of "false hope" that can occur if a recipient selects a donor who is not qualified or available.
 Ultimately, when the time comes for donation, both the donor and recipient know what to expect.

 In order for Shady Grove Fertility to consider you for egg donation, you must complete the initial application.
 Within 24 business hours of applying, we will notify you whether you have been accepted to take the next steps.
 If your initial application is approved, you will receive an email with a link and password to begin filling out the formal application known as your Egg Donor Profile.